 Fines are monetary penalties given to a person for breaking a law.
 In New South Wales, a fine may also be called a penalty notice, an infringement notice, an on the spot fine, a ticket or a Criminal Infringement Notice (CIN).
 Fines can be issued by the court, by the police or by other government agencies, such as City Rail or local councils.
 Fines are imposes as a number of penalty units.
 The value of a penalty unit changes over time as the value of money changes.
 This page deals with fines in NSW.

-A private company may fine you if it says that you broke an agreement they had with you such as by parking longer than allowed in a private car park.
+A private company may fine you if it says that you broke an agreement it had with you – for example, by parking longer than allowed in a private car park.
 Other private fines include fees for overdue videos or library books.
 If they want to enforce the fine they can file a Statement of Claim in the Local Court.
 To be successful it must be proved that you entered into a contract with them and breached that contract.
 These fines cannot be enforced through the State Debt Recovery Office (SDRO).

 The police can issue fines called Criminal Infringement Notices (CIN) for minor offences such as shoplifting or offensive behaviour.
 If you have received a CIN you can elect to go to court and have it dealt with as if you had been charged with the offence.
 It will appear on your criminal history.
 You should get legal advice before electing to go to court.

 You can also be fined for public transport offences such as travelling on a train without a ticket or placing your feet on seats.
 Police or Railcorp Transit Officers can give these fines, which are called penalty notices.

 Councils can also fine you for many offences, including not cleaning up after your dog and littering.